LinjianLi/LinjianLi.github.io/pages/linux_env_setup.md

 SAVEHIST=100000
 setopt appendhistory
-setopt HIST_SAVE_NO_DUPS  # Don't write duplicate entries in the history file.
+setopt HIST_SAVE_NO_DUPS  # Don't write duplicate entries in the history file. setopt HIST_IGNORE_DUPS # Do not enter command lines into the history list if they are duplicates of the previous event.

 export PYTHONIOENCODING=utf-8
 alias wn1="watch -n 1"